Basic Common Causes of Bankruptcy

 In a few instances automatic stay won’t help you:

-- Certain tax proceedings.
-The IRS can still audit you, issue a tax deficiency notice, demand a tax return (which often leads to an audit), issue a tax assessment, or demand payment of such an assessment.
+- Certain tax proceedings: The IRS can still audit you.
+They can issue a tax deficiency notice, demand a tax return, issue a tax assessment, or demand payment of such an assessment.
 However, the automatic stay does stop the IRS from issuing a tax lien or seizing your property or income.

-- Support actions.
-A lawsuit against you seeking to establish paternity or to establish, modify, or collect child support or alimony isn’t stopped by your filing for bankruptcy.
+- Support actions: A lawsuit against you seeking to establish paternity or to establish, modify, or collect child support or alimony isn’t stopped by filing bankruptcy.

-- Criminal proceedings.
-A criminal proceeding that can be broken down into criminal and debt components will be divided, and the criminal component won’t be stopped by the automatic stay.
-For example, if you were convicted of writing a bad check, sentenced to community service, and ordered to pay a fine, your obligation to do community service won’t be stopped by your filing for bankruptcy.
+- Criminal proceedings: A criminal proceeding that can be broken down into criminal and debt components will be divided.
+The criminal component won’t be stopped by the automatic stay.
+For example, if you are convicted of writing a bad check, sentenced to community service, and ordered to pay a fine, your obligation to do community service won’t be stopped by the bankruptcy.

-- Loans from a pension.
-Despite the automatic stay, money can be withheld from your income to repay a loan from certain types of pensions including most job-related pensions and IRAs).
+- Loans from a pension: Money can still be withheld from your income to repay a loan from certain types of pensions including most job-related pensions and IRAs.

-- Multiple filings.
-If you had a bankruptcy case pending during the previous year, then the stay will automatically terminate after 30 days unless you, the trustee, the U.S. Trustee, or a creditor asks for the stay to continue and proves that the current case was filed in good faith.
-If a creditor had a motion to lift the stay pending during the previous case, the court will presume that you acted in bad faith, and you’ll have to overcome this presumption to get the protection of the stay in your current case.
+- Multiple filings: If you had a bankruptcy case pending during the previous year, then the stay will automatically terminate after 30 days unless you, the trustee, the U.S. Trustee, or a creditor asks for the stay to continue.
+To get this approved it must be shown that the the current case was filed in good faith.
+If a creditor had a motion to lift the stay pending during the previous case, the court will presume that you acted in bad faith.
+You’ll have to overcome this presumption to get the protection of the stay in your current case.

 How Creditors Can Get Around the Automatic Stay

-Usually, a creditor can get around the automatic stay by asking the bankruptcy court to remove (“lift”) the stay, if it is not serving its intended purpose.
-For example, say you file for bankruptcy the day before your house is to be sold in foreclosure.
+A creditor can get around the automatic stay by asking the court to lift the stay if it is not serving its intended purpose.
+For example, lets say you file for bankruptcy the day before your house is to be sold in foreclosure.
 You have no equity in the house, you can’t pay your mortgage arrears, and you have no way of keeping the property.
-The foreclosing creditor is apt to go to court soon after you file for bankruptcy and ask for permission to proceed with the foreclosure — and that permission is likely to be granted.
+The foreclosing creditor is apt to ask and get from the court permission to proceed with the foreclosure.

 Hiding property from a bankruptcy court could come back to haunt you.